 Integrated Model Averaging (Question 3)

 In order to develop the most informative forecast of chlorophyll-a, we will develop a weighted model average to incorporate the strengths of multiple models.
 This will allow the forecast to capture as much variability as possible in chlorophyll-a if for example, one model does a better job of prediction chlorophyll-a at lower concentrations, while another model is more effective at capturing large bloom events.
-Particularly for low probability yet high impact events such as large blooms in phytoplankton, we will develop an early-warning system which will alert users when conditions that indicate a peak in phytoplankton is likely to occur.
+Particularly for low probability yet high impact events such as large blooms in phytoplankton, the model averaging will enable us to develop an early-warning system which will alert users when conditions that indicate a peak in phytoplankton is likely to occur.

 ‘‘Observation and theory get on best when they are mixed together, both helping one another in the pursuit of truth’’ (Eddington 1935).

-Preliminary Results

 Model assessment: Model performance will be assessed using the following metrics

 Table of OBS, ARIMA, and GLM descriptors